haesleinhuepf/human-eval-bia/notebooks/human-eval-bia/readme.md

 * [subsample_image](transform_3.ipynb):
-    Subsamples an image by taking the skipping every n'th pixel in X and Y.
+    Subsamples an image by skipping every n'th pixel in X and Y.

 * [rgb_to_grey_image_transform](transform_4.ipynb):